galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## The ToolFactory supports users who routinely write command line scripts in their work.
 {: .no_toc}

-The ToolFactory is a Galaxy tool and can be found in the main ToolShed under the `tool-generators` category.
+The ToolFactory can be found in the main ToolShed under the `tool-generators` category.
 It automates much of the work needed to prepare a new Galaxy tool using information provided by the script writer, on the ToolFactory form.
 The ToolFactory can wrap any simple script that runs correctly on the linux command line with some small test input samples.
 This is potentially handy for developers new to Galaxy, and for Galaxy users who are capable of correctly scripting on the command line for themselves.